MSN Application Checklist

 - Complete all items on Application Checklist.

 English Language Proficiency.
 Proficiency in written and oral English is required for enrollment in the nursing program.
-Applicants whose native language is not English must present the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) with the application, unless they have demonstrated competence while obtaining a degree from an accredited American institution.
+Applicants whose native language is not English must present the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) with the application, unless they have demonstrated competence while obtaining a degree (bachelor's degree or higher) from an accredited American institution.
 International students transferring from unfinished degree programs at other universities in the United States must present TOEFL or IELTS scores.
 Scores must be less than 2 years old.

 The International TOEFL is administered at test centers throughout the world at different times during the year.
 Applicants may access information regarding the TOEFL exam including registration and sample tests, at www.ets.org/toefl.
 Inquiries and requests for application forms should be addressed to TOEFL, Box 6151, Princeton, New Jersey 08541-6151 U.S.A.
 The minimum acceptable score on the Test of English as a Foreign Language is 100 on the Internet-based test or 230 on the computer-based test.
 The minimum acceptable score on the IELTS is 6.5.
 For more information on the IELTS test, go to ielts.org .
 The Vanderbilt ETS code is 1871.

 - International student applicants whose native language is not English are required to have a phone interview with the Program Director and a member of the Admissions Committee.